The vaccine rollout and civil unrest is keeping the National Guard busy after an 'unprecedented' 2020 - Local News 8

 About 100 Guard members are split among the sites, making sure the vaccines get there, managing traffic and signing people in.
 And a few with health backgrounds — medics and nurses — administer the shots.

 It’s been part of a whirlwind year for Maj.
-Lindsey Whalen, the New Hampshire Guard’s chief nurse, who was activated just a few weeks ago to oversee a site in Nashua that’s seeing about 200 patients a day.
+Lindsey Whelan, the New Hampshire Air National Guard’s chief nurse, who was activated just a few weeks ago to oversee a site in Nashua that’s receiving about 200 patients a day.

 Apart from the Guard, she’s an intensive care nurse and trauma program manager at Manchester’s Elliot Hospital.
 She left maternity leave in September to join her colleagues at the hospital in the thick of the pandemic.

-Note: Correction: A previous version of this story incorrectly spelled the last name of Maj.
-Lindsey Whelan and misstated her title.
-Whelan is the chief nurse of the New Hampshire Air National Guard.